Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Related Work

 \subsection{Domain adaptation}

 Domain adaptation aims at transferring knowledge across two different domains that share the identical task/label space.
 In general, the major challenge in domain adaptation lies in the distribution discrepancy between the source and the target domains.
-Therefore, the natural idea towards domain adaptation is to learn deep representations that can align the distributions of two domains.
-In general, the existing domain methods mainly relies on Mean Maximum Discrepancy (MMD) \cite{long2015learning,long2017deep} or domain adversarial training \cite{ganin2014unsupervised,tzeng2017adversarial} to reduce distribution discrepancy at intermediate layers of deep neural networks.
-In addition to the above methods, Li \emph{et al.} \cite{li2018adaptive} proposed that the statistics of BN layers is curtail for aligning distribution discrepancy.
+Therefore, the natural idea towards domain adaptation is to learn deep representations that can align the distribution shift between two domains.
+In general, the existing domain adaptation methods mainly focus on reducing the distribution discrepancy~\cite{long2015learning, zellinger2019robust, shen2018wasserstein} or performing domain adversarial training \cite{tzeng2017adversarial} at intermediate layers of deep neural networks.
+In addition to the above methods, Li {et al.} \cite{li2018adaptive} propose that the statistics of BN layers is curtail for aligning the distribution mismatch.
 Compared with \cite{li2018adaptive}, our design enables to train the network with both the source and target data.
 Hence, we can incorporate extra practical regularization terms for the target data during the training phase.